Sardtok/getdata-assignment/CodeBook.md

 The two first columns: Subject and Activity, identify the subject whose measurements were taken, and which activity they were performing when those measurements were taken.
+The subjects are anonymous, and as such only a number is used to identify each subject.

 There are two domains of interest: the time and frequency domains.
 The domain of a measurement is indicated by the variable starting with